GarlicWang/WaveletDiff/data/README.md

 # Dataset Directory

 This directory should contain the time series datasets used for training and evaluation of the WaveletDiff model.
-Please download the data through the given source and follow the structure below to place the dataset.

 ## Directory Structure